Beta Hemolytic Streptococcus Culture (Throat)

 The bacteria most likely to cause strep throat and bacterial sore throats in general are called Group A beta-hemolytic Streptococcus pyogenes (GABHS).

-This test is a highly reliable way to diagnose strep throat because it has a sensitivity of 90 to 95 percent.
+This test is a highly reliable way to diagnose strep throat because it has a sensitivity of 90% to 95%.
 But it's not used as commonly as the rapid antigen test because results for the throat culture are usually not available until 24 to 48 hours later.

 Why do I need this test?